katrose/minima-final/about.md

 permalink: /about/
 ---

-My name is Katherine Picazo and I'm currently in Calgary studying web development.

-This site is mostly about some of my hobbies, namely reading *manga* (Japanese comics) and playing video games.
+Hi.
+I'm Katherine.

+This site is where I collect my thoughts about the stuff I read, watch and play.
 I used to keep diaries as a teenager, and that's how I developed a writing habit.

-I don't really journal anymore, but over the years I've recorded some thoughts about the media I consume.
+I'm also currently studying web development.
+You can see some of my class projects here.